freenet/freenet-core/docs/src/introduction.md

 # Introduction

-Freenet is a software platform that makes it easy to build sophisticated alternatives to the web's centralized services.
-Like the web, users interact with Freenet through web browsers, but unlike the web, these services don't need to depend on any centralized servers or organizations.
+Freenet is a distributed, decentralized alternative to the centralized World Wide Web, designed to unleash a new era of innovation, competition, while protecting freedom of speech and privacy.

-Freenet consists of a small core system, written in Rust, that runs on the user's computer, or "Freenet node".
-Freenet's binary is tiny, less than 5 MB, allowing it to be installed in seconds and run on a wide variety of hardware.
+At the core of Freenet is a small piece of software known as the Freenet kernel, which runs on users' computers, smartphones, or other devices.
+The kernel is tiny, less than 5 MB, allowing it to be installed installed in a matter of seconds and is compatible with a wide range of hardware.

 Freenet is a peer-to-peer network, which means that nodes self-organize into a global network without any central authority, and the work of hosting services